 The impending presence of Portugal's preening superstar has, however, belatedly changed the mood to one of anticipation and fascination, particularly among Donetsk’s female population.

-While his appeal to the fairer sex is obvious, football has not quite been so quick to fall for his sporting charms.
+While his appeal to the fairer sex is dubious, soccer has not quite been so quick to fall for his sporting charms.
 International success would, however, jettison him to a new level of stardom and there is an increasing feeling here that, having starred against the Dutch and dispatched the Czechs, the stage is set.
 Certainly, Spain is aware of the threat he poses.

 "We will just be ourselves but of course we have to pay attention to certain details of the opposition but it's important to play our own game and develop our own ideas."